RosNayak/QualcommEdgeAI-RecepieSuggestor-/README.md

 - Neil Noronha (nn2685@nyu.edu)

 ## Summary
 An intelligent Android application that uses computer vision and AI to analyze refrigerator contents and suggest recipes based on available ingredients.
-Built with Google ML Kit, WhisperX speech recognition, and Gemini AI for recipe generation.
+Built with Google ML Kit and Gemini AI for recipe generation.

 ## Features